-The Preliminary Recommended Plan proposes the expansion of bike share program implementation to encourage bicycling as a viable mode of travel for short distance trips.
-Bike share is currently operated in the City of Milwaukee, with plans to expand to additional locations in the City and to other communities.
-Bike share programs can reduce the number of vehicle trips and are often most effective in serving high density areas with a mix of residential and commercial uses.
-Bike share programs can attract people who would not typically consider riding a bicycle-shortdistance commuters, people running errands, and tourists-as well as those who prefer to commute via bicycle without maintaining and securing their own bicycle.
+The Preliminary Plan proposes the expansion of bike share program implementation to encourage bicycling as a viable mode of travel for short distance trips.
+Bike share is operated in the City of Milwaukee, and is expanding to additional locations in the City and to other communities.
+Bike share programs can reduce the number of vehicle trips and are often most effective in serving high-density areas with a mix of residential and commercial uses.
+Bike share programs can attract people who would not typically consider riding a bicycle-short-distance commuters, people running errands, and tourists-as well as those who prefer to commute via bicycle without maintaining and securing their own bicycle.

-Recommendation 3.5: Provide pedestrian facilities that facilitate safe, efficient, and accessible pedestrian travel
+➤ Recommendation 3.5: Provide pedestrian facilities that facilitate safe, efficient, and accessible pedestrian travel

-The Preliminary Recommended Plan proposes that sidewalks be provided along streets and highways in areas of existing or planned urban development based on identified criteria (to be presented in the design guidelines included in the Final Plan); that sidewalks be designed and constructed using widths and clearances appropriate for the levels of pedestrian and vehicular traffic in any given area; and that terraces or buffered areas be provided between sidewalks and streets for enhancing the pedestrian environment.
-The Preliminary Plan further encourages making efforts to maximize pedestrian safety at street crossings (specific guidance will be presented in the design guidelines included in the Final Plan), including the timing of walk signal phases; the construction of pedestrian median islands in wide, heavily traveled, or otherwise hazardous roadways; and the construction of curb extensions ("bulbouts") that narrow the crossing distance for pedestrians at intersections.
+The Preliminary Plan proposes that sidewalks be provided along streets and highways in areas of existing or planned urban development based on identified criteria (presented in the design guidelines prepared for the final plan); that sidewalks be designed and constructed using widths and clearances appropriate for the levels of pedestrian and vehicular traffic in any given area; and that terraces or buffered areas be provided between sidewalks and streets for enhancing the pedestrian environment.
+The Preliminary Plan further encourages making efforts to maximize pedestrian safety at street crossings (specific guidance is presented in the design guidelines prepared for the final plan), including the timing of walk signal phases; the construction of pedestrian median islands in wide, heavily traveled, or otherwise hazardous roadways; and the construction of curb extensions ("bulb-outs") that narrow the crossing distance for pedestrians at intersections.
 The Preliminary Plan also emphasizes that all pedestrian facilities be designed and constructed in accordance with the Federal Americans with Disabilities Act (ADA) and its implementing regulations.
 The ADA requires all pedestrian facilities that access public and commercial buildings and services to accommodate people with disabilities.
 Consistent with ADA requirements, the Preliminary Plan encourages communities with 50 or more employees to maintain updated ADA transition plans, which evaluate and plan for physical improvements to address accessibility for people with disabilities.
-Specific guidance on the location and design of pedestrian facilities, including relevant ADA requirements and appropriate regulations, will be presented in the design guidelines included in the Final Plan.
+Specific guidance on the location and design of pedestrian facilities, including relevant ADA requirements and appropriate regulations, are presented in the design guidelines prepared for the final plan.